Bhavya031/scrapybara-tenderbot/README.md

 8. **Report Download and Conversion**:

-   - The report, written in Markdown, is then converted into a PDF with professional formatting.example:[ouput.pdf](https://github.com/Bhavya031/scrapybara-tenderbot/blob/main/output.pdf)
+   - The report, written in Markdown, is then converted into a PDF with professional formatting.
+Example: [output.pdf](https://github.com/Bhavya031/scrapybara-tenderbot/blob/main/output.pdf)

 9. **Delivery**:
    - Finally, the PDF report is sent to the user on Telegram.
 In the current demo version, only text is sent due to previous iterations and limitations on Scrapybara credits.